• Skip to content

 What does the use of atypical antipsychotics involve?

-The medicine can be swallowed or taken as an injection.
-The specific medicine and dosage depends on each child’s symptoms.
+If a child is using atypical antipsychotic medicine, the medicine can be swallowed or injected.
+The specific medicine and dosage depends on each child.

-A specialist medical practitioner like a paediatrician or child psychiatrist must monitor the child taking the medicine.
-The child needs regular appointments with this professional, as well as regular check-ups to monitor weight gain and liver function.
+A specialist medical practitioner like a paediatrician or psychiatrist must monitor the child taking the medicine.
+The child needs regular appointments with this professional, as well as regular check-ups to monitor their growth and health, including their weight gain and liver function.

 Do atypical antipsychotics help autistic children?